Group of Eminent Persons (GEM)

 Sérgio de Queiroz Duarte

 Sérgio de Queiroz Duarte was the UN High Representative for Disarmament Affairs from 2007 to 2012.
 In 2005, Duarte presided over the Nuclear Non-Proliferation Treaty Review Conference.
 From 2003 to 2004, he served as Brazil's Roving Ambassador for Disarmament Affairs.
-Prior to this, from 1999 to 2002, he was his country's Permanent Representative to the UN at Vienna and Chairman of the International Atomic Energy Agency Board of Governors.
+Prior to this, from 1999 to 2002, he was the Permanent Representative of Brazil to the UN at Vienna and Chairman of the International Atomic Energy Agency Board of Governors as well as the Representative of Brazil to the CTBTO.
 Duarte also served as Ambassador to Nicaragua, Canada and China.
 Earlier in his career, he was a member of the Brazilian delegations in different UN disarmament fora.
+Duarte is currently President of the Pugwash Conferences on Science and World Affairs.

 Michel Duclos is Senior Counsellor to the Policy Planning Department at the French Ministry of Foreign Affairs.
 He served as French Ambassador to Switzerland from 2012 to 2014, as Diplomatic Counsellor to the Minister of the Interior from 2009 to 2012, as French Ambassador to Syria from 2006 to 2009, and as Deputy Permanent Representative of France at the United Nations in New York from 2002 to 2006.
 From 1994 to 1998 he was Head of Disarmament at the Ministry of Foreign Affairs, where he was in charge of CTBT negotiations (1994-1996) and of CTBT affairs until 1998.